divvungiellatekno/giellalt.uit.no/infra/ServersLoggingToAzure.md

 1. Opprettet **resource group: gtlab-arcmachines**.
 1. Opprettet log analytics workspace: **vm-logs**.
 (Create log analytics workspace)
-1. In the Azure portal, navigate to Arc Machines, and clicked Add.
+1. Install Azure Arc Agent on the VMs (Install Azure Arc Agent)
-   Selected to generate a script to use for a single machine.
-   Downloaded the script to /home/anders/gut/giellatekno/gtweb-service-script/install_arc_script.sh
-1. Uploaded the script to gtweb-02 and gtoapa, and ran it there.
-   (Install Azure Arc Agent script)
 1. Installed AMA on the servers.
 (Install AMA)
 1. Opprettet data collection rule.
 (Create data collection rule)

-# Install Azure Arc Agent script:
+# Install Azure Arc Agent:

+In the Azure portal, navigate to Arc Machines, and clicked Add.
+Selected to generate a script to use for a single machine.
+Downloaded the script to /home/anders/gut/giellatekno/gtweb-service-script/install_arc_script.sh

 It's a small script, which does the following (quote from the portal):